SomeWeekendReading/someweekendreading.github.io/_posts/2022-01-26-pancoronavirus-vaccines.md

   the question of whether the new vaccine is much better than the old, in a fully vaxed and boosted population.
 - $n = 305$: Completely unvaccinated folks get 3 doses of the Omicron vaccine.
-This tells us about the vaccine na&iuml;e population, which at this point is still most of the world.
+This tells us about the vaccine na&iuml;ve population, which at this point is still most of the world.
 Sadly.
 That's important, because this is one of the populations where future variants will occur, so even selfish people should want to see them vaccinated!